 Icebreaker Sphere II Long-Sleeve Crewe T-Shirt

-Icebreaker Sphere II Long-Sleeve Crewe T-Shirt Fabrics and production: 60% TENCEL lyocell, 40% wool
+Fabrics and production: 60% TENCEL lyocell, 40% merino wool

 Properties: Breathable, odor-resistant, moisture wicking, UFP protective

-What we like: -based clothing can be worn for days without the need to be washed, thus reducing the use of power and water and the release of into the when washing.
+What we like: Merino-based clothing can be worn for days without the need to be washed, thus reducing the use of power and water and the release of chemicals into the water systems when washing.
 Because of this, they make excellent base layers for everyday wear as well as almost all land-based outdoor activities.

 Cotopaxi Cielo Rain Jacket